Joseph-D-Bradshaw/object-extractor/README.md

 If given the time to experiment again in the future, I would repeat the experiment with two key differences:
 - Produce better synthetic data using the HSV colour model to add different lighting conditions as a new factor in the images
-- To use a model already trained to recognise one things, and test my methodology using transfer learning as opposed to learning from scratch.
+- To use a model already trained to recognise something and test my methodology using transfer learning as opposed to learning from scratch.